-The addition to one-night stands can also grow from a need to be continually assured of one’s attractiveness.
+The addiction to one-night stands can also grow from a need to be continually assured of one’s attractiveness.
 People who indulge in such practices want to feel that they can have anyone they want, even that person over there sitting at the bar.
-These people who need constant reassurance of their attractiveness must learn some other way to gain that assurance —a way that does not destroy their marriage.
+These people who need constant reassurance of their attractiveness must learn some other way to gain that assurance.
+It must be a way that does not destroy their marriage.

-The way to overcome an addiction is tried and proven —abstain from the object of addiction.
+The way to overcome an addiction is tried and proven.
+It is to abstain from the object of addiction.
 Alcoholics, for example, must completely avoid contact with any alcoholic beverage to gain control over their addictive behavior.
 They must avoid places where alcohol is likely to be found, such as bars and parties.
 They must even avoid friends who drink occasionally in their presence.
-They must surround themselves with an alcohol-free environment.
+Plus, they must surround themselves with an alcohol-free environment.
 In the same way, when a wayward spouse separates from the lover, extraordinary precautions must be taken to avoid all contact with the lover —for life.

-• Wayward spouse should reveal information about the affair to the betrayed spouse.
+• A wayward spouse should reveal information about the affair to the betrayed spouse.

-• Wayward spouse should make a commitment to the betrayed spouse to never see or talk to the lover again.
+• The wayward spouse should make a commitment to the betrayed spouse to never see or talk to the lover again.

-• Wayward spouse should write a letter to the lover ending the relationship and send it with the approval of the betrayed spouse.
+• Wayward spouses should write a letter to the lover ending the relationship.
+They should send it with the approval of the betrayed spouse.

-• Wayward spouse should take extraordinary precautions to guarantee total separation from the lover:
+• Also, a wayward spouse should take extraordinary precautions to guarantee total separation from the lover.

-• Block potential communication with the lover (change e-mail address and telephone, cell phone, and pager numbers; have voice messages and mail monitored by the betrayed spouse).
+• Blocking potential communication with the lover is important.
+(Change e-mail address and telephone, cell phone, and pager numbers.
+Also have voice messages and mail monitored by the betrayed spouse.)

-• Account for time (betrayed spouse and wayward spouse give each other a twenty-four hour daily schedule with locations and telephone numbers).
+• A wayward spouse needs to account for time.
+(The betrayed spouse and wayward spouse give each other a twenty-four hour daily schedule with locations and telephone numbers.)

-• Account for money (betrayed spouse and wayward spouse give each other a complete account of all money spent, and they make all financial decisions jointly).
+• Accounting for money is essential.
+(A betrayed spouse and wayward spouse give each other a complete account of all money spent.
+And they are to make all financial decisions jointly.)